Setting up the psiTurk Docker container

 you’ve long since forgotten about.

-flags to the docker run
+Lastly, the -i and -t flags to the docker run command are related,

 so I will talk about them together.
-The -t
+The -t flag allocates a

 psuedo-TTY, which basically just means that you are given a shell where

 you can execute commands inside of the Docker container.
-The -i
+The -i flag

-pipe open if you detach from the running Docker
+keeps the STDIN pipe open if you detach from the running Docker

 container, meaning you can reattach to the container and continue